Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Americano vs. coffee taste comparison

-• An Americano is more powerful because it uses richer espresso coffee but is also quite balanced because of the added hot water.
+• An Americano is more powerful because it uses richer espresso coffee, but it is also quite balanced due to the added hot water.

-• Regular black coffee is more easygoing and usually doesn’t have such powerful flavors; this can change between brewing techniques.
+• Regular black coffee is more approachable and usually doesn't have such powerful flavors; this can vary depending on the brewing technique.

 If you love to drink strong coffee, especially in the morning, an Americano is the perfect choice.

-I love to drink espresso coffee in the morning, but sometimes, I want to sip on the coffee rather than drink it in two gulps.
+I love drinking espresso coffee in the morning, but sometimes I want to savor it rather than drink it in two gulps.

 Which is better for you: Americano or Coffee?

-Now that you know all the differences between these two amazing coffees, you know which you like better, so you can order it the next time you’re out and about.
+Now that you know the differences between these two amazing coffees, you can decide which one you prefer, allowing you to order it the next time you're out and about.

-If you’re still unsure about which is better for you, you can have a look below.
-I’ve listed a few more notes that I think can help you make a better decision:
+If you're still unsure which is better for you, take a look below.
+I've listed a few more notes that I think can help you make a better decision:

 • If you prefer a stronger-tasting coffee drink that is lower in caffeine, the Americano is the perfect match for you.